Attorneys for former officers in George Floyd murder case want separate trials

 "The defenses are inconsistent and the cases cannot be tried together," argued Earl Gray, who represents Lane.

-Gray and Plunkett previously have noted that their clients were rookies with less than a week’s experience on the job and that they relied on guidance from Chauvin, a 19-year veteran, during Floyd’s arrest.
+Gray and Plunkett previously have noted that their clients were rookies with less than a week of experience on the job and that they relied on guidance from Chauvin, a 19-year veteran, during Floyd's arrest.

 "There are very likely going to be antagonistic defenses presented at the trial," Gray wrote.
 "It is plausible that all Officers have a different version of what happened and Officers place [sic] blame on one another."